 Shubho Mahalaya!
-As a child growing up with Bengali grandparents, this day meant about waking up to the sound of a booming voice on the radio, narrating a story I couldn’t particularly understand; it also meant, a celebration was coming and that there would be lots of delicious food.
-As we inch closer to the 9 days of pure fun, I find that strange connect with the Goddess brewing up again and that’s the most special thing about Durga – she’s so human, yet divine; so heroic, terrifying and yet loving; she makes you want to be like her!
-Around this time (Mahalaya), I also find myself re-telling the stories I’ve grown up on to my non-Bengali husband (and the nephews) and they get just as excited.
-Since I was 4 or 5, I’ve heard the Mahalaya every year – but it is much later that I realised the significance of it :
+In a Bengali household, this day is about about waking up to the sound of a booming voice on the radio, narrating a story; it also indicates, a celebration was coming and that there would be lots of delicious food.
+As we inch closer to the 9 days of pure fun, one can’t help but think about the Goddess Durga – she’s so human, yet divine; so heroic, terrifying and yet loving; she makes you want to be like her!
+But the significance of Mahalaya is way beyond storytelling or celebrations.

 Mahalaya is a reminder to prepare oneself for the subjugation of the ego (ahamkara) during Durga Puja.
 It instills the spirit of surrender: to offer oneself to Maa Durga for the final destruction of the ego.
 She simply strikes the ego of the surrendered soul to bless with the bounty of eternal bliss of self-realization…